lchdl/sgl/README.md

    Finally, `make -jN` to compile SGL using `N` threads (such as `make -j8`) and wait for it to finish.

+   > After compiling SGL, you may need to copy all the contents of the `res/` folder to the same location as the generated executables.

 ## For developers
 ### Project structure